codeceptjs/CodeceptJS/docs/basics.md

 However, behind the scene **all actions are wrapped in promises** inside the `I` object.
 [Global promise](https://github.com/Codeception/CodeceptJS/blob/master/lib/recorder.js) chain is initialized before each test and all `I.*` calls will be appended to it as well as setup and teardown.

-If you want to get information from a running test you can use `yield` inside a **generator function** and special methods of helpers started with `grab` prefix.
+If you want to get information from a running test you can use `await` inside **async function** and special methods of helpers started with `grab` prefix.

 ```js
 Scenario('try grabbers', async (I) => {